chrisjensenuk/fretboard/README.md

 ## Todo/ideas
 - ~~Click a string and play note using sound trainer~~
-- Use Vue 3 and ditch Component Classes as already defunct
+- ditch Component Classes as already defunct
+- Add Vuex
+- ~~Add remaining frets~~
-- Add remaining frets
+- Show open string notes differently.
+Add the nut?
-- Put inlays on fret board
+- ~~Put inlays on fret board~~
 - Add wood background to fretboard
 - Create 'What's the Note?' trainer configurable timeout
 - Create 'What's the Triad' trainer
-- Maybe configure the number fo frets you want to learn (specify start and end frets)
+- Maybe configure the number of frets/strings you want to learn (specify start and end frets)